smastrom/vue-use-fixed-header/README.md

 ## Usage

 Pass your header's template ref to `useFixedHeader`.
-That's it!
+Then style your header as you would normally do.
+That's it.

 ```vue
 <script setup>